 Loki snapped his attention to the voice coming from behind him to see Lillie standing there with a small smile over her lips.

 "I only came to school because I was keeping my word on that deal I made with you," Loki stated in a serious tone as he got to his feet and stumbled backwards.
 His vision blurred and rubbed his temple hoping this feeling would go away.
-Lillie bent down to examine Loki in concern as she put a hand over his forehead.
+Lillie bent down to examine Loki and then proceeded to put a hand over his forehead.

 "You're really warm…"

-Loki pulled away from her and gave her an icy stare.
-"I'm fine." as he cleared his throat feeling like something was stuck in it.
+Loki pulled away from her and gave her a cold stare.
+"I'm fine..." he trailed off as he cleared his throat feeling like something was stuck in it.
 Then he coughed.
 Then he coughed again... and coughed worse than before.
-Lillie tried to hold him up giving him a concern stare though she seemed to be observing him.
+Lillie tried to hold him up giving him a concern look though she seemed to be observing him.

-Lillie had a troubled expression over her face as she wondered if that shadow being, the guardian, had 'infected' Loki considering how desperate he seemed to be to gain life force.
-However, it seemed to be after her energy.
-The guardian had the chance but he never took it and instead had run away.
+"There might be... a reason why... you're getting sick," Lillie began.
+She had a troubled expression over her face as she wondered if that shadow being, the guardian, had 'infected' Loki considering how desperate he seemed to be to gain energy to look like he had lost control of all his senses.
+The guardian had a chance to drain her, but he never took it and instead had run away looking completely lost and confused.
 That guardian worried her for some reason... or was it concern for him?

 Loki had an eerily calm, cold expression over his face as he narrowed his piercing silver eye on Lillie.
-Lillie had an expression that she knew something but wasn't telling him.
+Lillie had an expression that she knew something but had kept silent about it.
+What was she hiding?
+Loki wondered why he was becoming worse than before and he wanted to know.

-"You know what's happening to me," Loki stated in an almost accusing tone.
+"You know what's happening to me," Loki stated in an almost accusing tone," Are you going to elaborate?"
 Lillie frowned as she looked uncomfortable by Loki's piercing gaze and diverted her gaze.

 "It doesn't matter if I know or don't.
 We should find Stark since his bookstore is the closest to the school.
 Maybe he can find a way to heal you."